The American College of Radiology has released its annual report on state-level issues around the radiology profession.

 The American College of Radiology (ACR) tracked nearly 600 radiology-related bills proposed by state legislatures in the fiscal year ending June 30, 2018.
-Issues addressed by state legislatures included system reform, physician payment reform, health insurance mergers, private payer reimbursement policy initiatives and out-of-network billing.
+Issues addressed by state legislatures included system reform, physician payment reform, health insurance mergers, private payer reimbursement policy initiatives, and out-of-network billing.

 Key Trending Issues for State Legislatures

-In 2018, governors of Florida, Tennessee, Illinois and Wisconsin signed breast density-related notification bills into law.
+In 2018, governors of Florida, Tennessee, Illinois, and Wisconsin signed breast density-related notification bills into law.
 In Utah, an optional notification statute was changed to mandated notification.
-Additional bills were filed in Georgia, New Mexico and West Virginia.
+Additional bills were filed in Georgia, New Mexico, and West Virginia.

-Women with dense breasts may at greater risk of cancer, so notifications following mammograms are considered very important.
+Women with dense breasts may be at greater risk of cancer, so notifications following mammograms are considered very important.
 Since 2005, a total of 35 states have adopted mandatory disclosure or breast density notification.
 In Maine, radiologists have agreed to provide information without a legislative mandate.